nakediKhum03/nakediKhum03/README.md

-# Hi 👋, I'm Debbie Johnson
+# Hi 👋, I'm Khumo Nakedi
 ## About Me
-- 👋 I'm currently working for a state college in Nebraska teaching computer programming
+- 👋 I'm currently a student at Wayne State College
-- 👋 I’m studing to complete my Python certifications
+- 👋 I’m studing to complete my Exercise Science Major, Compuer Information System  Minor and Public & Health Minor
-- 👋 I use daily .java, .cpp, .py, .sql
+- 👋 I use C++
-- Love programming and resolving problems
-- 👋 I like to learn something new
+- I just started programming and I am liking it so far, it is like learning a new language.
-- 👋 How to reach me **dejohns2@wsc.edu**
+- 👋 Find me via **moeketsi.nakedi03@gmail.com**
 - 👋 Connect?
 Lets get social @ **https://www.linkedin.com/in/dljohnson1234/**
 I have held numerous IT positions including software analyst and project management for world market leaders.
 I have a wide range of technology experience ranging from